Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Why I like this option: it is the easiest and cheapest way to visit the Capitoline Museums at your own pace.
 You won't have to stick to a guide's itinerary and you will have time to visit at your own pace.

-I recommend it if... you organize your trip on your own or you know the history of Rome well enough to not need a guide during the visit.
+I recommend it if... you organize your trip on your own or if you know the history of Rome well enough to not need a guide during the visit.

 Buy your ticket to the Capitoline Museums at the box office